me9hanics/ArtProject/README.md

 **REDO PLAN**: From 2024.03.02 the analyses will be repeated.
 This is because PainterPalette now has more painters, data and cleaner attributes, taking more painters from Art500k, the analyses shall be re-done too).
 It will be better organized and simplified.

-Some visualizations of the resulting networks:
+Some old analysis (2023)/visualizations of the resulting networks: